isomerpages/moe-rivervalleyhigh/_information/Secondary Section/Direct School Admission (Integrated Programme) 2025.md

 the area of talent.&nbsp;Applicants who do not have prior experience may also apply and will be assessed on the basis of their potential.</p>
 <p>Students who are successful in the DSA Selection are NOT allowed to participate
-in the S1 Posting Exercise and are <strong>NOT allowed</strong> to transfer to another school after the release of the PSLE results.</p>
+in the S1 Posting Exercise and are <strong><u>NOT</u></strong> allowed to transfer to another school after the release of the PSLE results.</p>
-<p>Students who are successfully admitted to the school via DSA are expected
+<p>Students who are successfully admitted to the school via DSA are required
-to honour their commitment to the school for the duration of the 6-year Integrated Programme, and encouraged to participate in the activities related to the talent they are selected for after Sec 4.&nbsp;</p>
+to honour their commitment to the school for the duration of the 6-year Integrated Programme, and participate in the activities related to the talent they are selected for from Sec 1 to Sec 4.&nbsp;</p>
 <p>FAQs (for 2026) Click&nbsp;<strong><a href="https://www.rivervalleyhigh.moe.edu.sg/information/faqs/" rel="noopener noreferrer nofollow" target="_blank">here</a></strong>
 </p>
 <p></p>